-General education, values and skills, major, minor (if required), foundation courses (if required), validation of computer literacy, and validation of overall advanced and institutional hours.
+General education, major, minor (if required), foundation courses (if required), validation of computer literacy, and validation of overall advanced and institutional hours.

 Not more than 18 semester hours can be used from courses that also validate general education content competences, and only six of these can be used in the core.